tangrams/tangram-docs/pages/styles.md

 ```

 ####`shaders`
 Optional _string_.
 Begins the shaders definition object.
-For more on materials, see the [[shaders technical reference|shaders]].
+For more on materials, see the [shaders technical reference](shaders.md).

 ```yaml
 styles: